Release deployment control using gates

-- Seek approvals outside VSTS.
-Notify non-VSTS users such as legal approval departments, auditors, or IT managers about a deployment by integrating with approval collaboration systems such as Microsoft Teams or Slack, and waiting for the approval to complete.
+- Seek approvals outside Azure Pipelines.
+Notify non-Azure Pipelines users such as legal approval departments, auditors, or IT managers about a deployment by integrating with approval collaboration systems such as Microsoft Teams or Slack, and waiting for the approval to complete.

 - Quality validation.
 Query metrics from tests on the build artifacts such as pass rate or code coverage and deploy only if they are within required thresholds.

 - Security scan on artifacts.
 Ensure security scans such as anti-virus checking, code signing, and policy checking for build artifacts have completed.
 A gate might initiate the scan and wait for it to complete, or just check for completion.

 - User experience relative to baseline.
 Using product telemetry, ensure the user experience hasn't regressed from the baseline state.
 The experience level before the deployment could be considered a baseline.

 - Change management.
 Wait for change management procedures in a system such as ServiceNow complete before the deployment occurs.